-Staff and volunteers are aware that actions taken due to Covid 19 potentially put children at greater risk.

-Staff and volunteers will continue to be alert to any signs of abuse, or other safeguarding concerns, and act on concerns immediately in line with the procedures set out in section 3 above.

-For children at home, they will look out for signs like:

-Not completing assigned work or completing daily quizzes
+- 11.1 Staff and volunteers shall note that actions taken during such a period potentially put children at greater risk. - 11.2 Staff and volunteers are to be alert to any signs of abuse, or other safeguarding concern, and act immediately on a concern in line with the procedures set out in section 3 above. - 11.3 For children at home staff are tol look out for signs such as: - non completion of assigned work or daily quizzes

-No contact from children or families

-Seeming more withdrawn during any communication

-Children are likely to be spending more time online during this period - see section 12 below for our approach to online safety both in and outside school.

-See section 13 below for information on how we will support pupils' mental health.
+- no contact from children or families, and - seeming to be more withdrawn during any communication. - 11.4 Children are likely to spend more time online during this period. - 11.5 See section 12 below for our approach to online safety both in and outside school. - 11.6 See section 13 below for information on how we will support pupils' mental health.